Monte Carlo investigation of phase changes and the order of transition of Ising modeled single-walled Nanotube: Simulation results and its discussions

 \subsubsection{In the absence of magnetic field}

-Our system evolves under the Metropolis algorithm without external magnetic field $(B=0.0)$ in this part of the simulation.
-We set $J_2=1.0$, the interaction strength between the adjacent layers and vary $J_1$, the interaction strength within the layers from $0.2$ to $1.0$ to simulate the ferromagnetic system.
+The system evolves under the Metropolis algorithm without the external magnetic field $(B=0)$ in this part of the simulation.
+Initially, the interaction strength between the adjacent layers, $J_2$, is set to $1.0$ and $J_1$, the interaction strength within the layers is varied from $0.0$ to $1.0$ to simulate the ferromagnetic system.
 The temperature-dependent magnetization and magnetic susceptibility graphs are plotted in Fig. \ref{f3}.
 Fig. \ref{f3a} shows that the system exhibits spontaneous magnetization at lower temperatures.
 The saturation of magnetization occurs due to the parallel ordering of the spins.
 The spontaneous magnetization breaks at a certain temperature and turns into random ordering.
-Thus, the net magnetization curve is smoothly settles down to the minimum magnetization at higher temperatures.
-The transition temperature $(T_{C})$ is positioned by identifying the peak value of the susceptibility curve from Fig. \ref{f3b}.
-We have plotted the susceptibility curve for different interaction strength values and found the peak value of the susceptibility is decreasing (as a result of the decrease in the fluctuations) and shifting towards the higher temperatures with increasing interaction strength.
+Thus, the net (absolute) magnetization curve smoothly settles down to the minimum magnetization at higher temperatures.
+When $J_1=0$, the interaction of spins within the layer is zero and hence only the interactions of adjacent layer spins will contribute to the FM ordering.
+So the total magnetization is reduced (inset Fig. \ref{f3a}).
+The Monte Carlo errors for all simulation data are calculated and it is found to be smaller than the size of the data points in the entire analysis.
+The transition temperature $(T_{C})$ is positioned by identifying the peak value of the susceptibility curve (Fig. \ref{f3b}).
+The susceptibility curve for different values of interaction strength are plotted and the peak value of the susceptibility is found to be decreasing (as a result of the decrease in the fluctuations) and shifting towards the higher temperatures with increasing interaction strength $J_1$.
+The maximum value of susceptibility is found to be higher for $J_1=0$ (inset Fig. \ref{f3b}).